-Although the massage is performed on your face and neck, you’ll still be asked to lie down or recline in a quiet treatment room to help you switch off and relax.
-Then, before the massage begins, your therapist will thoroughly cleanse your skin and choose an oil or cream to use that’s suitable for your skin type to ensure that all the movements are smooth and soft.
-Beginning at the base of the throat, your therapist will use gentle upward and outward strokes with sliding movements along your jawline to the base of your ears, and circular motions over your cheeks, ears and around your lips.
-The forehead and nose get a look-in too with the latter massaged to help unclog pores and prevent blemishes, whilst the forehead is targeted to reduce the appearance of horizontal lines.
-Your therapist will then begin massaging around the eyes to help reduce the appearance of wrinkles and heavy bags whilst a soft and gentle manipulation on around the neck and chin area is used to prevent that dislikeable double chin.
+So what’s first?
+Cleansing, of course!
+Once your skin is super clean (think of it like a blank canvas), your therapist will begin the facial by applying sliding movements along your jawline to the base of your ears, and circular motions over your cheeks, ears and around your lips.
+The forehead and nose get a look-in too and are massaged to help unclog pores and prevent blemishes, while the forehead is targeted to reduce the appearance of wrinkles.
+Psst!
+If you’ve had one too many late nights, a facial massage will also work to reduce the appearance of heavy bags and under eye puffiness.
+And if that’s not all, a soft and gentle manipulation around the neck and chin area will be used to prevent that double chin.
+Wait, double chin?
+What double chin?!

-A typical facial massage session doesn’t normally last longer than 20 minutes, and because the massaging procedure is usually repeated up to five times, the oil or cream should be completely absorbed into your skin by the time the massage is over, making it the perfect lunchtime fix.
-However for an extra glowing complexion that’ll leave you looking younger for longer, regular face massages are recommended.
+- A typical session lasts about 20 minutes, so any oil or cream used should be completely absorbed into the skin by the time the massage is over, making it the perfect lunchtime fix!

 - Did you know that a facial massage is said to help relieve those pesky PMS symptoms?

 We’re told to keep our hands away from our face, but with the case of a facial massage, touch really is everything.
 The facial area responds particularly well to gentle pressure, or when sliding movements are applied along the facial muscles under the skin.
 These beautifying techniques can help relieve tension and give the face more oomph and definition.
 How’s that for a little pick-me-up?